saramgsilva/NotificationHubs/README.md

 * The manifest file must have the package's name starting with lower case;
 * The key used in the payload is not the same in the application;

+### In iOS apps:

+* To enable push notification is required the certificates that enable it.
+The process is not simple to create it and it is easy to do a mess between steps;
+* Developers should confirm which version of the certificate is on Azure Portal and it is used by application.
+This means if in Azure Portal has the production certificate the application must have the production certificate;
+* The plist must have the push notification checked and the bundle must match with the bounded created;

 ## :white_medium_square: Tips